mila-iqia/mila-docs/docs/Userguide_login.rst

 Logging in to the cluster
 =========================

-To access the Mila Cluster clusters, you will need a MILA account.
+To access the Mila Cluster clusters, you will need a Mila account.
 Please contact Mila systems administrators if you don't have it already.
 Our IT support service is available here: https://it-support.mila.quebec/